Published: March 7, 2014 • Last updated: January 6, 2021 at 23:44 pm

 If you are a homeowner and find yourself with an intolerable unsecured debt burden, you should for sure consider tapping into the equity of your home as a way out of the mess.
 There are three ways to do so:

-Unless the prepayment penalty is heinous (and they often can be) you will be replacing high interest debt with rates as low as 2.5% (if you are an “A” client) and up to around 5% (if you are a “B” type borrower)
+Unless the prepayment penalty is heinous (and they often can be) you will be replacing high interest debt with rates as low as 3.5% (if you are an “A” client) and around 5% (if you are a “B” type borrower)

 Sometimes this is the best alternative, when the numbers speak, rather than emotions.
 Yes you will have to deal with realtor commissions, legal costs and a possible mortgage prepayment penalty, but if you are consistently living beyond your means it may be time for some reality therapy.

 A proposal will stop creditors and agencies from hounding you for payments.
 It will structure all your debts into one simple monthly payment, and it is effectively a zero interest open loan with no set up costs.
 It also allows you to leave your home financing intact, for the time being.

 No two proposals are the same.
 Depending on your income and overall financial net worth, you may end up repaying as little as a third of your debts, or you may end up paying the whole amount, albeit in a stress free, orderly fashion.

 There are costs associated with a second mortgage and the interest rates are pretty high (typically 10 to 12%) So why would this make sense when your proposal has a nice orderly monthly payment and acts like an interest free, open loan?